-Alternative Minimum Tax: Prior to the enactment\Other than for certain private activity bonds issued during the AMT "waiver" period authorized by of the American Recovery and Reinvestment Act of 2009 ("ARRA"), interest on tax-exempt private activity bonds issued after August 7, 1986 (other than bonds for 501(c)(3) organizations and refundings of pre-August 8, 1986 bonds) was is generally subject to the Alternative Minimum Tax ("AMT") as a specific item of tax preference.
-ARRA excluded exempted new money and certain eategories refundings of private activity bonds (for example, new money tax-exempt private activity bonds) from the AMT and the corporate alternative minimum tax through December 31, issued in 2009 and 2010 from the AMT penalty (subject to further extension).
+Alternative Minimum Tax: Other than for certain private activity bonds issued during the AMT "waiver" period authorized by the American Recovery and Reinvestment Act of 2009 ("ARRA"), interest on tax-exempt private activity bonds issued after August 7, 1986 (other than bonds for 501(c)(3) organizations and refundings of pre-August 8, 1986 bonds) is generally subject to the Alternative Minimum Tax ("AMT") as a specific item of tax preference.
+ARRA exempted new money and certain refundings of private activity bonds issued in 2009 and 2010 from the AMT penalty.